MubasharRafique/healthcaresolutions/README.md

         - Get configuration settings from database like file location, timer value, logs file location etc

        - SQLManager class has 2 function
-        - Both are generic methods using it read or write into into database.can be reused for other tables
+        - Both are generic methods using it read or write into database.can be reused for other tables

  ## How to deploy service